Panhellenic (PAN)

 Philanthropy: Fighting Hunger

-Local Chapter's Web Address: mercer.alphagammadelta.org
+Local Chapter's Web Address: https://merceragdvpm.wixsite.com/mercer-alpha-gamma-d?fbclid=IwAR0OGqRBtkMzLMK77shcT5FIsjw7e_8tkZ1ilZq-Xaw3IRhCCjbYpFmUosY

 Chi Omega Psi Gamma Chapter

-Throughout Chi Omega's long and proud history, six purposes have guided the direction of every chapter and brought its members opportunities for personal growth and development.
+Throughout Chi Omega's long and proud history, six purposes have guided the direction of every chapter and brought its members opportunities for personal Panhellenic members smilinggrowth and development.
 Those purposes are Scholarship, Community Service, Friendship, High Standards of Personnel, Participation in Campus Activities, and Career and Personal Development.
 Mercer's chapter of Chi Omega, the Psi Gamma chapter, has excelled in upholding these standards and has earned recognition for their excellence in many areas.
 Chi Omega believes in the heritage and values represented in campus Greek Life.
 With those thoughts in mind, we have become the largest women's fraternal organization in the world with over 330,000 initiates, 240 alumnae chapters and 180 collegiate chapters.
 Since its beginning, Chi Omega has nurtured it members by providing them with unique opportunities in leadership, in scholarship and in life-long friendship.

 Colors: Cardinal and Straw